-Schools should consider the following for proper actions:

-- Consider the seriousness of the misconduct; - Report the case of serious misconduct to respective District School Development Sections (DSDS); - Look into the case by observing established school-based procedures and mechanism and/or making reference to the following: - > treat the incident in confidence and information should only be given on a need-to-know basis; - > assign designated personnel at appropriate level of seniority, such as the principal or school managers, whoever is appropriate, to take speedy actions to conduct investigation, including interviewing the teacher / person involved, collecting information, etc.; - > keep proper record of all interviews and information collected; - > consider whether crisis management team should be activated and other stakeholders notified at a particular stage; - > consider suspending the teacher from normal duties based on the seriousness of the offence/misconduct, if necessary; - Seek advice from DSDS whenever and wherever necessary. - Summon SMC/IMC meeting to consider the findings and any disciplinary actions deemed necessary. - Provide an opportunity for the teacher to make representations, if any; and - Provide the teacher with support and guidance for improvement and opportunity to redress regardless of any disciplinary actions, other than summary dismissal, deemed necessary. - Set up an appeal panel to conduct an independent review of the case if representations are received.
+Schools should consider the following for proper actions: • Consider the seriousness of the misconduct; • Report the case of serious misconduct to respective District School Development Sections (DSDS): • Look into the case by observing established school-based procedures and mechanism and/or making reference to the following: > treat the incident in confidence and information should only be given on a need-to-know basis: > assign designated personnel at appropriate level of seniority, such as the principal or school managers, whoever is appropriate, to take speedy actions to conduct investigation, including interviewing the teacher / person involved, collecting information, etc.; > keep proper record of all interviews and information collected; > consider whether crisis management team should be activated and other stakeholders notified at a particular stage; > consider suspending the teacher from normal duties based on the seriousness of the offence/misconduct, if necessary; • Seek advice from DSDS whenever and wherever necessary. • Report the outcome

+- Summon SMC/IMC meeting to consider the findings and together with any disciplinary actions deemed necessary. investigation • Provide an opportunity for the teacher to make any, to DSDS representations, if any; and EDB's • Provide the teacher with support and guidance for improvement and opportunity to redress regardless of action is any disciplinary actions, other than summary dismissal, (including deemed necessary. - Set up an appeal panel to conduct an independent review of the case if representations are received.
 The result of the review should be submitted to the SMC/IMC for consideration and decision.

-• Report the outcome together with the investigation report and the decision of disciplinary actions, if any, to DSDS for EDB's consideration whether any further action is necessary (including reviewing the teacher registration status of the teacher^).
+the report and the decision of disciplinary actions, if for consideration whether any further necessary reviewing the teacher registration status of the teacher[^]).

-^{} Please refer to the following sections of the Code of Aid for further details (i) Aided SMC Secondary Schools - para.
-57 (f) (iii) Aided SMC Special Schools - para.
+Please refer to the following sections of the Code of Aid for further details

+(i) Aided SMC Secondary Schools - para.
+57 (f) (ii) Aided SMC Primary Schools - para.
+57(f)

+(iii) Aided SMC Special Schools - para.
 62(f) (iv) IMC Schools - para.
 13.5 (d)